What is Organize for Democracy?

 Thank You to Our 2023 Cohorts!

-Building off the successes of our four 2022 cohorts, the Grassroots Democrats HQ and Blue Future were excited to launch our first Organize for Democracy Cohort of the 2023-24 election cycle to help elect Judge Janet Protasiewicz to the Wisconsin Supreme Court.
+Building off the successes of our four 2022 cohorts, the Grassroots Democrats HQ and Blue Future facilitated two Organize for Democracy cohorts in 2023 to help elect Judge Janet Protasiewicz to the Wisconsin Supreme Court and turn the Virginia General Assembly blue.

 Organize for Democracy in 2021-2022